-Dark themes are becoming more popular than ever Where almost every popular app include Twitter, Outlook, and others allow to turn on dark themes for the apps and online version.
+Dark themes are becoming more popular than ever Where almost every popular app include Twitter, Outlook, and others allows you to turn on dark themes for the apps and online version.
 And now Microsoft introduced a dark theme for file explorer that you can set up on Windows 10 versions 1809.
 Previously when users enable the Dark mode in Windows 10, its effect was limited to preinstalled apps like Windows Store, Calendar, Mail, and other Universal Windows Platform applications.
 That means dark mode will have no effect on the File Explorer.

 And with Redstone 5 Build 17666 (upcoming Windows 10 version 1809), Microsoft introduces a new dark theme for the classic version of File Explorer, which anyone can enable using the “Colors” page from the “Personalization” settings page.
-The new dark theme coats with different shade of black the background, pane, ribbon and file menus, context menus, and popup dialogs.
+The new dark theme coats with different shades of black the background, pane, ribbon and file menus, context menus, and popup dialogs.

 How to enable dark mode in windows 10 file explorer

 To enable the Dark theme for File Explorer Windows 10

 - Press Windows + I that Open Settings.

 - Click on Personalization.

 - Now Click on Colors.

 - Under “More Options,” select the Dark option.

 Once you’ve completed the steps, Windows will automatically enable it and the Dark Theme will be enabled in all support applications and interfaces, including in File Explorer. open File Explorer, and you should now see the dark theme as the image below.